Kelly Alexander

-Kelly M. Alexander Jr. (born October 17, 1948) is a Democratic member of the North Carolina House of Representatives.
-He represents the 107th district.
-During the 2015 legislative session, Alexander is one of 22 African Americans in the North Carolina House of Representatives.
+Kelly Miller Alexander Jr. (October 17, 1948 – September 6, 2024) was an American politician who was a Democratic member of the North Carolina House of Representatives, representing the 107th district from 2009 until his death in 2024.
+During the 2015 legislative session, Alexander was one of 22 African Americans in the North Carolina House of Representatives.

+Early life

-Alexander is the son of NAACP chair Kelly Alexander Sr. and nephew of civil rights activist Frederick Alexander.
+Alexander was the son of NAACP chair Kelly Alexander Sr. and nephew of civil rights activist Frederick Alexander.

 He attended West Charlotte High School and University of North Carolina at Chapel Hill.

+While at UNC, in 1969, he was one of the students who started Project Uplift, designed to provide high school seniors exposure to college life by allowing the high school students to stay in the university students' rooms and showing them the university.

 Alexander returned to Charlotte after college to manage the Alexander Funeral Home.
 He has taught classes at Central Piedmont Community College, Johnson C. Smith University, Queens University of Charlotte and University of North Carolina at Charlotte.

+Political career

 Following in his father's footsteps, Alexander became President of the NC NAACP and served on the national NAACP board.
 He first ran for NC General Assembly in 2008 and won, taking his oath in 2009.

 Alexander was the first African American to be appointed to the Airport Advisory Committee from 1978 to 1984.
 He was involved in preventing an NC amendment that would allow state assemblymen to serve for four terms instead of two.

+Death

+Alexander died on September 6, 2024, at the age of 75.
+Alexander is buried at Gethsemane Memorial Gardens Charlotte, NC.